 Course expiration and cost

-Surgent has a money back guarantee if you meet the requirements.
+Surgent also offers a money back guarantee for all purchasers who complete their course and meet requirements.

-Becker’s two top-tier courses feature unlimited access; other Becker review courses have an expiration window of 24 months.
+Becker: Becker’s top three tier courses feature unlimited access; other Becker review courses have an expiration window of 24 months.
 See Becker’s pricing below:

 Overview of the technology and exam prep

-Below, we’ll cover the essential parts considered in adaptive learning technology, and how well Surgent and Roger stack up in each category.
+Below, we’ll cover the essential parts considered in adaptive learning technology, and how well Surgent and Becker stack up in each category.

 Assessing your knowledge